DakshBeep/Budgeteer/README.md

 These visual cues help interpret upcoming spending at a glance.

+## Recurring Transactions

+Transactions can be marked as recurring either via the `/tx` API or the Streamlit form.
+When `recurring` is enabled, three future monthly entries are created automatically.
+Upcoming recurring items are available from the `/reminders` endpoint and displayed in the UI.

 ## Planned Features

 - Record income and expenses with categories